Linda Lewis: Critical reception

-Lewis has a five-octave vocal range.
+Lewis had a five-octave vocal range.
 Charles Waring of Blues & Soul magazine described her vocal range, as heard on The Best of Linda Lewis (2003), as "powerful".
 In her review of Lewis's album Second Nature (1995) for Allmusic, Amy Hanson described Lewis's voice as "remarkable and dynamic".
 Of Lewis's ability to sing in the whistle register, Hanson comments in her review of Lark (1972), "No longer a wild weapon that can soar from childlike lilt to screaming dog whistle without a moment's notice, she channels her range to the emotions it demands."
 Lewis's voice has also been compared to that of Mariah Carey.
 Reviewer Melissa Weber commented that her voice had similarities to that of Minnie Riperton, and that Lewis had "a wider vocal range [than Riperton], with the ability to sing in a lower register."

+Personal life and death

+Lewis married fellow musician Jim Cregan in 1977, but after three years they divorced.
+Lewis later said: "We were apart too much – especially after Jim joined Rod Stewart's band – and we were both unfaithful."
+In 2004 she married music agent Neil Warnock.
+She was a member of SAG-AFTRA, Equity (UK) and Equity (Ireland).
+In her later years Lewis lived in Ramsgate in Kent.

+Lewis died at her home in Waltham Abbey on 3 May 2023, at the age of 72.
+Singer-songwriter Joan Armatrading memorialised Lewis, saying "She had a beautiful voice and was a really lovely person."
+Tracey Thorn from Everything But The Girl and radio DJ Gilles Peterson also paid tribute.
+Cat Stevens tweeted: "I'm so sorry to hear of Linda Lewis passing.
+She was a good soul-friend and fine artist", adding that Lewis was like "an amazing bird that kindly visited the window sill of our earthly house for a few days, then flew away back to her garden".

+On 27 September 2024, on what would have been her 74th birthday, a blue plaque was unveiled to commemorate Lewis at her former home of 33A Arlington Mansions, Sutton Court Road, Chiswick London.
+It was where she wrote her album Lark.